Last Updated on May 26, 2022 by Thinkster

 Assume that your town has no sales tax on food …

 Organic cantaloupes cost $3.99 per melon, and non-organic cantaloupes cost $2.45 each.
 If you bought five organic melons, how much more would they cost than five regular ones?

 To find the answer, the first thing you must do is multiply $3.99 by 5 to get $19.95.
 Then, compute how much five non-organic cantaloupes will cost – $12.45.
-From there, simply subtract the lower number from the higher to get the answer of $7.70.
+From there, simply subtract the lower number from the higher one to get the correct answer of $7.70.

 Word problems can be tricky for students, especially if the math problem has distractors or your child is not comfortable with problem-solving strategies.

 Check out this blog for more tips on how to help your child solve either a ? or

 Consider enrolling them in an online tutoring program, like Thinkster Math.

 Our math curriculum includes many critical thinking and logical reasoning problems.
 We help students build their skills to help boost their confidence to tackle .